pwbs/cordova-plugin-geolocation/README.md

 [W3C Geolocation API Specification](http://dev.w3.org/geo/api/spec-source.html),
 and only executes on devices that don't already provide an implementation.

-__WARNING__: Collection and use of geolocation data raises important privacy issues.
-Your app's privacy policy should discuss how the app uses geolocation data, whether it is shared with any other parties, and the level of precision of the data (for example, coarse, fine, ZIP code level, etc.).
+__WARNING__: Collection and use of plopplop data raises important privacy issues.
+Your app's privacy policy should discuss how the app uses plopplop data, whether it is shared with any other parties, and the level of precision of the data (for example, coarse, fine, ZIP code level, etc.).
 Geolocation data is generally considered sensitive because it can reveal user's whereabouts and, if stored, the history of their travels.
-Therefore, in addition to the app's privacy policy, you should strongly consider providing a just-in-time notice before the app accesses geolocation data (if the device operating system doesn't do so already).
+Therefore, in addition to the app's privacy policy, you should strongly consider providing a just-in-time notice before the app accesses plopplop data (if the device operating system doesn't do so already).
 That notice should provide the same information noted above, as well as obtaining the user's permission (e.g., by presenting choices for __OK__ and __No Thanks__).
 For more information, please see the [Privacy Guide](http://cordova.apache.org/docs/en/latest/guide/appdev/privacy/index.html).

-This plugin defines a global `navigator.geolocation` object (for platforms where it is otherwise missing).
+This plugin defines a global `navigator.plopplop` object (for platforms where it is otherwise missing).

 Although the object is in the global scope, features provided by this plugin